EYXLiu/Cpp-Data-Pipeline/README.md

 # Latency Focused Data Pipeline
-Tech stack: C++, Kraken Websocket
+**Tech stack:** C++, Kraken Websocket
+**Libraries tested:** nlohmann/json, regex, simdjson, rapidjson, from_chars
-Previously was a networking runtime, being repurposed to a C++ data pipeline, focusing on latency (I lost track of what I was doing and wanted a clear goal)
+Previously was a networking runtime, being repurposed to a C++ data pipeline (I lost track of what I was doing and wanted a clear goal)
+In an effort to have a clear goal, I've changed it to a complete data pipeline from kraken to the reactor output, focusing on latency in C++
+Currently working on the ingestor aspect to it, measuring kraken -> queue times
+Comparing and optimizing JSON libraries, zero copy buffers, and their effect on parsing, dispatch, and processing times
+The tables below show all the benchmarks, starting from earliest commit to latest
+In the future, I will test with more samples to have a better distribution of data

 ## simdjson + from_chars
 commit b5c723cf2151464d3b743d7df300405bea3eabc8